-Starting in October Apple began automatically downloading the macOS Sierra update to many computers that meet the specs and have enough space.
+Apple began automatically downloading the macOS Sierra update to many computers earlier this year and you may see it show up on your Mac unexpectedly..
 This is prompting more users to install macOS Sierra even though it is not required.
-In late October Apple rolled out macOS Sierra 10.12.1 with numerous fixes.

 Many users are asking if they should upgrade from OS X El Capitan to macOS Sierra or upgrade from OS X Yosemite to macOS Sierra and this will help you make that decision based on your specific situation.

 The macOS Sierra release date arrived in October, delivering a fresh look and a fresh set of features to your Apple computers.
 One of the most interesting is that you can now login to your MacBook or iMac with your Apple Watch.

 This is the first major update since OS X El Capitan.
 Apple spent the better part of the last year delivering small and important upgrades to OS X El Capitan, which may leave it the best option for many users right now.

 After a lengthy developer and public beta period that squashed many bugs, there are still some macOS Sierra problems that users need to keep in mind before upgrading.

 Users can install the macOS Sierra update and keep their data, apps and photos in place right from the App Store.
 If you’re experiencing some OS X El Capitan problems, it’s a smart idea to perform a clean macOS Sierra installation and start fresh.